attn-pd/attn-pd.github.io/fiction_short/wilbur.md

 : Of course silly.

 "Some bullshit if you ask me.
 They were supposed to keep the lights on right?
 That was the deal."
-The help sat a plate with a sandwich and plate down at the desk next to Wilbur.
+The help sat a plate with a sandwich, baby carrots, and chips down at the desk next to Wilbur.

 "Well, I guess I'm off then."
-But the help hovered a moment.
+The help hovered a moment.

 "Bye."